Woodstock Vermont 3 Day Itinerary

 Woodstock is a 4-season New England travel destination.
 Most businesses are open year-round, but change hours seasonally.
 Always check ahead before confirming your plans.

-WOODSTOCK VERMONT 3 DAY ITINERARY
+WOODSTOCK VERMONT ITINERARY - 3 DAYS

 Day 1: Woodstock Village, the Green, & Middle Covered Bridge